Lecture Notes in Cosmology: Short summary of the thermal history of the universe

 \paragraph{Big Bang Nucleosynthesis (BBN).} We shall discuss BBN in great detail in Sec.~\ref{Sec:BBN}.
 It occurs at about 0.1 MeV (some three minutes after the Big Bang) as deuterium and Helium form.

-\paragraph{Recombination and photon decoupling.} Proton and electrons form neutral hydrogen at about 0.3 eV.
-Having no more free electrons with which to scatter, photons decouple and can be seen today as CMB.
+\paragraph{Recombination and photon decoupling.} Protons and electrons form neutral hydrogen at about 0.3 eV.
+Having no more free electrons with which to scatter, photons decouple and can be seen today as the CMB.
 We shall study this process in detail in Sec.~\ref{Sec:Recombination}.